ATTN: Adam Powell, 301 ME

 Where did you study?
 Any reason in particular behind your choice (a program you were excited about, a city you love, a researcher you wanted to work with)?

 At MIT, I studied management science with a focus on information systems.
 Additionally, I studied expository writing.
 One writing class required me to create specifications for an interactive website.
 I decided to create specifications for an online wellness tool and worked with a team of students to implement it.
 The project got me excited about digital health and led to an undergraduate thesis on the impact of health IT on cost and quality.
 After completing the thesis, I sent it out to various doctoral programs within business schools, with the intention of studying the intersection between healthcare and technology.
 I ended up at Wharton’s program in healthcare management and economics.
 At Wharton, I wrote a dissertation which focused on technology purchasing within hospitals.
 Since computed tomography machines are an expensive technology, but more uniform than information systems, I focused the research on CT purchasing.
 Moving forward to today, I remain interested in issues involving both digital health and high-cost fields, such as radiology.

 What are the specifics of your industry experience?

-I founded Payer+Provider Syndicate, a consultancy that enables health services companies and investors to better understand operational issues through market analysis, intervention evaluation, and the development of performance improvement methodologies.
+I founded Payer+Provider Syndicate, a consultancy that enables health services companies and investors to better understand operational issues through market analysis, intervention evaluation and the development of performance improvement methodologies.

 At Payer+Provider, I build client relationships with a wide variety of firms, including a multinational Fortune 500 company, an academic medical center, a diabetes management company, a provider performance improvement company, a diagnostics company, a utilization management company, a provider strategy consultancy, a change management consultancy, and many other firms in the industry.
-Over the years, my commentary on healthcare has been featured in articles written by CNN, Fortune, Fox Business, Inc., NBC, Reuters, Yahoo!
-Health, and numerous other outlets.